sidt36/ED5215-Path-Planning-Project---RCM/README.md

-# ED5215 Path Planning Project - RCM
+# ED5215 Path Planning Project - RCM on the kuka iiwa 7

 ## Team: